 1. Ask Customers for Their Overall Rating First

 The reasoning behind this is really simple if you think about it.
 As a customer, you may like a brand or product a lot, but there may be a few tiny things that you find irksome.
 Asking your customers about those tiny things before you ask for the final rating, can influence their overall rating in the end.
-Asking them the overall rating before anything else gives you a clear picture of what they think of you; the finer details then tell you where to improve.
+The finer details then tell you where to improve in a clear and concise fashion.

 2. Keep Your Surveys Short and Crisp